Auscitte/auscitte.github.io/_posts/2021-04-20-Registry-Recovery.md

 ## First Steps

-For starters, let us look for one of the missing keys (say, `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\IniFileMapping`) in the hive primary file for it stands to reason that even if the registry tree structure got damaged the block containing `IniFileMapping`’s data might still have survived.
+For starters, let us look for one of the missing keys (say, `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\IniFileMapping`) in the hive primary file for it stands to reason that even if the registry tree structure got damaged, the block containing `IniFileMapping`’s data might still have survived.

 {% highlight bash linenos %}
 ~$ strings /media/ubuntu/Data/WinRestore/RegBakup/SOFTWARE | grep IniFileMapping